lbortoli/coding-interview-template/README.md

 unnecessary boilerplate code and focus only on writing the solution to the problem at hand.

+This is intended for interviews where sharing the screen and coding in our local machine using our preferred IDE is allowed.

 ## How to use it
 We just need to update some parts of the `Main` class:
 * First we need to define the output type for our problem.
 In the example